-"Friending" or "Following" of current students by teachers is forbidden on a teacher's personal social networking site.
+"Friending" or "Following" of current students by teachers is forbidden on a teacher's personal social media site.
+Teachers should also not 'friend' former students unless and until such student has attained the age of majority.
 Personal and professional posts must use appropriately respectful speech, and refrain from harassing, defamatory, abusive, discriminatory, threatening or other inappropriate communications.
-Teachers are encouraged to have professional accounts and parents are encouraged to follow for announcements and resources.
-Teachers are to inform local administrators as to any class utilizing social media